antonyvam/BatteryImagingLibrary/README.md

 - Image size -> Cross Section Area (UNIT^2)

   - mkae the sliders actually work

-- examples cards:

-  - on click, do search with that modality applied

 - modal:
   - related scans dropdown which links to same samples